“I’ve come to a place where I would rather put my energy towards moving past what happened and really focus on the good I can do now.”

 In the early 90s, things were starting to turn around for Cynthia.
 Ten years after her first marriage, she wed her second husband, Ian, a wonderful man she’d met while working at Central Park Lodge.
 A recovering alcoholic as well as a devoted grandson to his ailing grandfather, Cynthia says she was drawn to Ian because he was committed to a sober lifestyle and because they could be honest with each other about their “crazy, wild antics and addictions.”

-In 1994, Cynthia gave birth to fraternal twin girls.
+In 1994, she gave birth to fraternal twin girls.
 (She also quit smoking, for good.)
-After a few wonderful years at home with her four children, Cynthia returned to the paid workforce, taking a sales job in high tech.
+After a few wonderful years at home with her four children, she returned to the paid workforce, taking a sales job in high tech.

 In sharing her story, in finally unburdening herself of the horrible secret she’d been harbouring, Cynthia was able to put the pieces of her shattered self together.
 “Up until that point I didn’t understand why everything felt so fragmented and why I had all these crazy things happening,” she says. “‘Fragmented’ is the best way to put it because it was like bits of me were everywhere.
 But suddenly the drugs and alcohol and promiscuity and feelings of such low self-worth and depression and panic, it all started to come together and make sense.
 It was (through my counselling at Amethyst) that I really started to heal.”